On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry

 Isomorphism of MSW complex cohomologies, or quasi-isomorphism of MSW complexes is guaranteed (see Section 10.7 of \cite{GMW}) by an existence of a pair of chain maps $U$ and $\tilde U$ between corresponding complexes satisfying: \be\nn

 \ee where $T_i$ are some maps.
-Analogously to the non-perturbative corrections to the supercharge the map $U$ is saturated by contributions from a ``forced" instanton equation with appropriate boundary conditions: \be (\p_{1}+\I\p_h)\Sigma=-\I\zeta^{-1}\overline{\p_{\Sigma}W(\Sigma,x^1,h)}. \ee There is a similar analog for \eqref{sigma-instanton}.
+Analogously to the non-perturbative corrections to the supercharge the map $U$ is saturated by contributions from a ``forced'' instanton equation with appropriate boundary conditions: \be (\p_{1}+\I\p_h)\Sigma=-\I\zeta^{-1}\overline{\p_{\Sigma}W(\Sigma,x^1,h)}. \ee There is a similar analog for \eqref{sigma-instanton}.

 Another map $\tilde U$ is constructed using the inverse homotopy map.
 One constructs solutions for this equation in the same fashion as we did for the forced soliton equation by gluing those from solution pieces for constant parameters.
-Thus one ends up again with summing over web diagrams where instantons contribute as vertices.
+This strategy leads to a summation over web diagrams where instantons contribute as vertices.

 Homotopic invariance of the BPS Hilbert space leads to a categorification of a 2d wall-crossing formula \cite{GMW,Khan:2020hir}.
 Due to wall-crossing solitons form new stable BPS bound-states from old ones, or some BPS states become unstable and decay.
 It is natural to describe these decay-recombination processes by scattering amplitudes.
-We also can mimic the decay/recombination processes by a homotopic moves connecting different regions of the parameter space where different BPS spectra are established.
+We also can mimic the decay/recombination processes by homotopic moves connecting different regions of the parameter space where different BPS spectra are established.
 The decay/recombination amplitudes will be saturated by soliton scattering vertices $\fa$ contributing to \eqref{forced_instanton}.